madeline-scyphers/boa/docs/user_guide/getting_started.rst

 If this test case runs successfully, you can move on to the next steps.

-:ref:`contributions`
+:doc:`/contributing`

-If you have errors, see the :ref:`Troubleshooting` section.
+If you have errors, see the :doc:`/troubleshooting` section.